predix/spring-metering-filter/README.md

 ```
 ## Run Integration Tests

 * To execute the integration tests, you will need to source the env variables from the spring-filters-config repo, under the fixMeteringIntegTests branch.
+In the commands below, I have the spring-filters-config file in another folder.

 * If you are behind a network proxy, run
 ```unix